MHA Degree Admission Process

 As part of your admissions process, you may be contacted by a member of our admissions committee with additional questions.
 This is not an indication that anything is amiss; we just want to make sure we have all the information we need to review your file.
 We are happy to set up a conversation with you in-person, online, or by phone, as you prefer.

-Tuition is $1,390 per credit for a 43 to 46-credit program.
-A comprehensive fee of $25 per semester for fall and spring and $45 per semester in the summer helps to support the cost of providing the online courses, online library access, academic support, career services and more, all of which can be accessed virtually.
+Tuition for the 2025–2026 academic year is $1,510 per credit for a 43 to 45-credit program.
+A comprehensive fee of $25 per semester for fall and spring and $45 per semester in the summer helps to support the cost of providing online courses, online library access, cademic support, career services and more, all of which can be accessed virtually.
 Students pay the comprehensive fee when they take one or more classes during a module.

 Federal financial aid is available.
-A recommended first step is to fill out the Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov/h/apply-for-aid/fafsa.
+A recommended first step is to fill out the Free Application for Federal Student Aid (FAFSA).
 Please use Boston College’s FAFSA school code: 002128.

 Payment plans are available.
-Please visit https://www.bc.edu/offices/stserv/financial/altfin/qppp.html for more information.
+Please visit the Office of Student Services for more information.

 Please ask your employer whether your organization is an official partner with the BC MHA program.
 Additional benefits may apply if you are part of our official partnership organizations.